 Setting UFW Rules for Apache HTTP

-Depending on your requirements, you can set UFW to allow connections to Apache on HTTP (Port 80), HTTPS (Port 443), or both.
-The rules can be configured using these commands:
+Depending on your requirements, you can subsequently set UFW to allow connections to Apache on HTTP (Port 80), HTTPS (Port 443), or both.
+For example, the rules can be configured using these commands:

 To allow HTTP (Port 80) only: